Royal Cache: Discovery in 1881

+Removal and transit

-The hasty removal of the items in TT320 was not done carefully.
-When the items were received in Cairo, it was discovered that some coffins had damage that would have happened if they were banged around during removal or transport.
-Evidence suggests that the damage to the coffins happened during removal from TT320.
+The removal of artifacts from TT320 was conducted in a manner that lacked adequate care.
+Upon their arrival in Cairo, several coffins were found to exhibit damage consistent with impacts sustained during handling or transport.
+Analysis indicated that this damage likely occurred during the initial extraction of the items from the tomb.
 Brugsch documented the height of the different parts of the tomb and the measurement of the opening was just big enough to drag out the coffins.
 In addition to this, there were fragments of royal coffins and other items found in the bottom meter of debris in TT320.
 However, there were approximately ten coffins that were found with their foot ends missing.
 It is believed that this happened before they were placed in TT320 because there was no mention, by Brugsch, of foot ends whether they were whole, in pieces or fragments being found.
 A research team entered TT320 in 1998 for research and that team did not find any evidence of foot ends either.

 Once the coffins/mummies and items made it back to Cairo they were examined.
 It became clear that some of the mummies were found in the wrong coffins and that they were in different stages of preservation.
 For instance, the bandages around some of the bodies had been ripped apart in earlier times in order to remove any precious ornaments, such as amulets that were placed on the bodies for protection.